The fractional $k$-metric dimension of graphs: Open Problems

 For example, let $G=P_s \square P_t$, where $s,t \ge 2$.
 Then $\dim_f^k(G)=2k$ for integers $k \in \{1,2,\ldots, \kappa(G)\}$ by Theorems~\ref{thm_frac}(h), Lemma~\ref{fdim_fkdim}, Observation~\ref{obs2}(b), and Theorem~\ref{grid_kdim}.
 In Proposition~\ref{grid_fkdim}, we proved that $\dim_f^k(G)=2k$ for any real number $k \in [1, \kappa(G)]$, by using Lemma~\ref{fdim_fkdim} and constructing a $k$-resolving function $g$ on $V(G)$ with $g(V(G))=2k$ for $k \in [1,\kappa(G)]$.
 The construction of $k$-resolving function for any real number $k \in [1, \kappa(G)]$ in determining $\dim_f^k(G)$ in Proposition~\ref{grid_fkdim} does not appear to carry to the construction of $k$-resolving set for any integral values $k \in \{1,2,\ldots,\kappa(G)\}$ in determining $\dim^k(G)$, and vice versa.

-\textbf{Acknowledgement.} The authors greatly appreciate Prof. Douglas J. Klein for graciously hosting Dr. Ismael G. Yero during his visit to Texas A\&M University at Galveston -- this visit sparked an ongoing collaboration of which the present paper is a product.
+\textbf{Acknowledgement.} The authors greatly appreciate Dr. Douglas J. Klein for graciously hosting Dr. Ismael G. Yero during his visit to Texas A\&M University at Galveston -- this visit sparked an ongoing collaboration of which the present paper is a product.
+The authors also thank the anonymous referees for some helpful comments.